 LOVE YOUR SCULPTURE

-Caring for your bronze and fibreglass sculpture and your responsibility as the owner
+Caring for your bronze and fiberglass sculpture and your responsibility as the owner

-Bronze sculptures can be displayed either indoors or outdoors and will maintain their original appearance as long as they are periodically cared for.
+Bronze sculptures can be displayed either indoors or outdoors and will maintain their original appearance as long as they are cared for periodically.
 The maintenance of bronze is simple and easy.
 The following information will help you to understand the nature of bronze and how to care for it.

 What is a Patina?

-The colour that develops from the chemical interaction between elements in the bronze and chemicals applied to the bronze is called a patina.
+The color that develops from the chemical interaction between elements in the bronze and chemicals applied to the bronze is called a patina.
 The patina is not a paint but a very thin conversion coat on the surface of the bronze.
 When leaving the foundry, the sculptures have a coating of paste wax.
-This paste wax helps prevent oxygen from getting to the bronze and oxidising the surface.
-Over time, this barrier is worn off and water and oxygen work together to oxidise the surface, ageing the patina.
-The best method for caring for patinas always includes regular cleaning and waxing, which is important to both the appearance and longevity of the bronze.
+This paste wax helps prevent oxygen from getting to the bronze and oxidizing the surface.
+Over time, this barrier is worn off and water and oxygen work together to oxidize the surface, aging the patina.
+The best method for caring for patinas always includes regular cleaning and waxing, which is important for both the appearance and longevity of the bronze.

-1) Never use chemicals, cleaning solutions or tarnish removers, or any other unknown substances to clean the surface of the sculpture.
+1) Never use chemicals, cleaning solutions, tarnish removers, or any other unknown substances to clean the surface of the sculpture.

-2) Avoid exposure of the sculpture to chemicals such as fertiliser sprays, chlorine, pesticides, bug sprays, window washing products, ammonia or other household products.
+2) Avoid exposing the sculpture to chemicals such as fertilizer sprays, chlorine, pesticides, bug sprays, window washing products, ammonia or other household products.
 Chemicals will adversely affect the patina.

 3) Never use abrasive cleaning pads, steel wool or sandpaper on the sculpture.
 Use of such materials could mark the surface of the sculpture.

-If dust, dirt, bird droppings, and other residues build up on the sculpture, it will need to be washed.
+If dust, dirt, bird droppings, or other residues build up on the sculpture, it will need to be washed.
 Also, if the sculpture looks dull, it is time to wax it.
 A waxing treatment should be applied at least 4 times a year.
 It is good practice to keep the sculpture clean and rag buffed between wax treatments.
-This is to keep accumulations of dirt and droppings off the piece.
+This is to prevent an accumulation of dirt and droppings on the piece.

 Step 1: Wash the sculpture with warm water and a soft cloth.
 A soft non-wire brush or soft toothbrush may help to get into corners and remove dirt.
-A little bit of liquid detergent can be used.
+A little bit of liquid detergent can be used if required.
 It is important to rinse the sculpture thoroughly.

 Step 2: Tree resin and bird droppings are destructive to patinas and should be removed with warm water as soon as they are discovered.
 Droppings that are difficult to remove may be removed by scraping very gently with a soft plastic spatula.

 Step 3: Allow the sculpture to dry.
-If the weather is warm, a few hours is sufficient.
-You want to be sure that all the water is out of the pores of the metal.
+If the weather is warm, a few hours should be sufficient.
+You want to be sure that all the water has evaporated from the pores of the metal.